Soothing Repetition, Old Friends in Books, Comfort Foods

 Also popular for re-reads are books from childhood and early adulthood.
 I recently shared about re-reading The Bell Jar.
 Reem from

-is “revisting all the books that made ann impact on me in my 20’s.”
-Other childhood books mentioned included “Little Women” and “Charlotte’s Web.”Let’s discuss …
+is “revisting all the books that made an impact on me in my 20’s.”
+Other childhood books mentioned included “Little Women” and “Charlotte’s Web.”If you read this far, perhaps you liked the work.
+The work does take work.
+It only continues with support, so please consider subscribing.
+My annual rate starts at $10 per year.

 What fun to continue this conversation, Kathryn - thank you!